Should You Use a Responsive Web Design or a Mobile Subdomain?

 With the majority of internet users now viewing the web on their phones or tablet devices it means that sites need to be mobile friendly.
 Responsive web design is often the quickest and easiest way to achieve this, as you only need to code one website with minor changes to the CSS.
 As a result, millions of websites are now responsive as this functionality is built into sites, not only by web design and development agencies but by also being incorporated into all low cost/free themes available online from sites such as themeforest.

 Does keeping Google happy by creating a mobile responsive website mean a responsive web design was the best option for all of these websites?
 The answer is, it depends, there are some variables that we have to consider first; the website’s requirements and purpose, financial resources available and the situation of each person or company who owns the site.
 If we knew the variables for every single mobile responsive website we could then give you an answer on whether every site made the right decision but we don’t know nor would that be very interesting to read.
 What we can do is explore the mentioned variables and see which ones relate to yourself or your company, aiding you in your decision about what is the best thing to do.
-You can also speak to us for further advice by contacting us or calling us.
+You can also get in touch to speak to a digital expert.

 As well as the previously mentioned variables we also have to look at the pros and cons of responsive web design, mobile subdomains and dynamic websites.
 The pros and cons might not always be an influencing factor in your decision-making because the variables won’t always have as much of an effect on your business as they would for another business.